-2015 \$ 2014 \$
+2016 \$ 2015 \$

-Note 22.
-Auditor's remuneration

-Amounts received or due and receivable by the auditor of the company for:

-- audit and review services 5,050 4,950

-- non audit services 2,700 3,240

-7,750 8,190

 Note 23.
 Director and related party disclosures

 Key Management Personnel Remuneration

-Short-term employee benefits 25,500 31,125
+Short-term employee benefits 27,000 25,500

-Post-employment benefits - -
+Post-employment benefits -

-25,500 31,125
+27,000 25,500

 Detailed remuneration disclosures are provided in the remuneration report, included as part of the directors' report.

 Transactions with Key Management Personnel

 Nancy Caple is the proprietor of So Swish, a retail store specialising in homeware, kitchenware and gifts.
-During the financial year the company purchased gifts for
+During the financial year the company

-staff members from So Swish to the value of 1,000 866
+purchased gifts for staff members from So Swish to the value of 200 1,000

-Note 23.
-Director and related party disclosures (continued)

-2015 2014

 Key Management Personnel Shareholdings

-Ordinary shares fully paid 130,557 192,557
+Ordinary shares fully paid 129,090 127,557

 Detailed shareholding disclosures are provided in the remuneration report, included as part of the directors' report.

+Note 24.
+Dividends paid or provided

+a.
+Dividends paid during the year

+Prior year proposed final

+100% (2015: 100%) franked dividend - 5 cents (2015: 6 cents) per share 114,919 137,903

+The tax rate at which dividends have been franked is 30% (2015: 30%).

+b.
+Franking account balance

-2015 \$ 2014 \$ Note 24.
-Dividends paid or provided a.
-Dividends paid during the year Prior year proposed final 100% (2014: 100%) franked dividend - 6 cents (2014: 6 cents) per share 137,309 137,309 The tax rate at which dividends have been franked is 30% (2014: 30%). b.
-Franking account balance Franking credits available for subsequent reporting periods are: - franking account balance as at the end of the financial year 243,712 219,230 franking credits/(debits) that will arise from payment/(refund) of income tax as at the end of the financial year (808) 23,164 - franking debits that will arise from the payment of dividends recognised as a liability at the end of the financial year - Franking credits available for future financial reporting periods: 242,904 242,394 franking debits that will arise from payment of dividends proposed or declared before the financial report was authorised for use but not recognised as a distribution to equity holders during the period - Net franking credits available 242,904 242,394 c.
-Reconciliation of franking account balance Reconciliation of franking account balance as at the end of the financial year Opening balance 219,230 191,889 franking credits from the payment of income tax instalments during the year 70,499 49,941 franking credits from the payment of income tax following lodgement of income tax returns 13,084 36,501 - franking debits from the payment of fully franked dividends (59,101) (59,101) Closing balance 243,712 219,230
+Net franking credits available 221,262 242,904 recognised as a distribution to equity holders during the period - declared before the financial report was authorised for use but not - franking debits that will arise from payment of dividends proposed or Franking credits available for future financial reporting periods: 221,262 242,904 recognised as a liability at the end of the financial year - - - franking debits that will arise from the payment of dividends income tax as at the end of the financial year

+- franking account balance as at the end of the financial year

+- franking debits that will arise from refund of

+2016 \$ 2015 \$ Reconciliation of franking account balance Reconciliation of franking account balance as at the end of the financial year Opening balance 243,712 219,230 - franking credits from the payment of income tax instalments during the year 44,217 70,499 - franking credits/(debits) from the payment/(refund) of income tax following lodgement of income tax returns (809) 13,084 - franking debits from the payment of fully franked dividends (49,251) (59,101) Closing balance 237,869 243,712